Soppo: Overview

-Great Soppo is a second class chiefdom in the Buea Municipality preceded by a then fraternity known as Soppo Ndene.
-The village has a female chief (môlana ndene); Môjôkô Muaka who administers and adjudicates the socio-economic ventures of soppo women as well as their wellbeing.
+Great Soppo is a second class chiefdom in the Buea Municipality preceded by a then fraternity known as Soppo (Soppo Mokongo) NDENNE.
+The village has a female chief (môlana ndene); Aunty Fanni Ndive who administers and adjudicates the socio-economic ventures of soppo women as well as their wellbeing since the disappearance of her predecessor Emma Môjôkô Muaka in July 2026.
 Great soppo is multiracial in nature with lots of socio-cultural activities such as traditional wrestling (wészùå), fatal end of year football games, life celebrations and more.
 An imperative characteristic of Great soppo comprises the enormous royal ménage where sovereignty lives.
-Esembe Muaka Môkake a soppo developmental economist hypothesized that “It is worth noting; Soppo is the only village in Fako where the greatest of all great things betide” (ômā nånú).
+Derricks Esembe Muaka Môkake a soppo developmental economist hypothesized that “It is worth noting; Soppo is the only village in Fako where the greatest of all great things betide” (ômā nånú).